-Cassidy, a Republican, was the representative for Ohio's 21st congressional district from 1909 to 1911.
+Cassidy was the representative for Ohio’s 21st congressional district and was a Republican.
+He served from 1909 to 1911.

 From Mar 1909 to Mar 1911, Cassidy missed 55 of 200 roll call votes, which is 27.5%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.